-Myiasis involves the larvae (maggots) of two-winged (dipterous) flies.
+Myiasis involves the larvae (maggots) of two-winged flies (dipterous flies).
 Three types of cutaneous infestation exist, depending on the species involved:

-Other organs sometimes are involved (eg, nasopharynx, GI tract, GU tract).
+Other organs sometimes are involved (eg, nasopharynx, gastrointestinal tract, genitourinary tract).
 Infestation usually occurs in tropical countries, so most cases in the US occur in people who have recently arrived from endemic areas.

 Typical symptoms include itching, a sensation of movement, and sometimes lancinating pain.
 The initial lesion may resemble an arthropod bite or bacterial furuncle but may be distinguished by the presence of a central punctum with serosanguineous drainage; sometimes a small portion of the end of the larva is visible.
 D. hominis lesions are more common on the face, scalp, and extremities, whereas C. anthropophaga lesions tend to occur in areas that are covered by clothing and appear on the head, neck, and back.

 Because larvae require atmospheric oxygen, occlusion of the skin opening may cause them to depart or at least come closer to the surface, facilitating manual removal.
 The numerous occlusive methods include use of petrolatum, nail polish, bacon, or a paste of tobacco.
 However, larvae that die during occlusion are difficult to remove and often trigger an intense inflammatory reaction.
 Larvae may be extracted through a small incision.
 Ivermectin, oral (200 mcg/kg, 1 dose) or topical, may kill the larvae or induce migration.